Floating-point arithmetic: History

 In 1938, Konrad Zuse of Berlin completed the Z1, the first binary, programmable mechanical computer; it uses a 24-bit binary floating-point number representation with a 7-bit signed exponent, a 17-bit significand (including one implicit bit), and a sign bit.
-The more reliable relay-based Z3, completed in 1941, has representations for both positive and negative infinities; in particular, it implements defined operations with infinity, such as $^1/_\infty = 0$, and it stops on undefined operations, such as $0 \times \infty$.
+The more reliable relay-based Z3, completed in 1941, has representations for both positive and negative infinities; in particular, it implements defined operations with infinity, such as division by infinity, where $1/\infty = 0$, and it stops on undefined operations, such as $0 \times \infty$.

 Zuse also proposed, but did not complete, carefully rounded floating-point arithmetic that includes $\pm\infty$ and NaN representations, anticipating features of the IEEE Standard by four decades.
 In contrast, von Neumann recommended against floating-point numbers for the 1951 IAS machine, arguing that fixed-point arithmetic is preferable.

 The first commercial computer with floating-point hardware was Zuse's Z4 computer, designed in 1942–1945.
 In 1946, Bell Laboratories introduced the Model V, which implemented decimal floating-point numbers.

 The Pilot ACE has binary floating-point arithmetic, and it became operational in 1950 at National Physical Laboratory, UK.
 Thirty-three were later sold commercially as the English Electric DEUCE.
 The arithmetic is actually implemented in software, but with a one megahertz clock rate, the speed of floating-point and fixed-point operations in this machine were initially faster than those of many competing computers.

 The mass-produced IBM 704 followed in 1954; it introduced the use of a biased exponent.
 For many decades after that, floating-point hardware was typically an optional feature, and computers that had it were said to be "scientific computers", or to have "scientific computation" (SC) capability (see also Extensions for Scientific Computation (XSC)).
 It was not until the launch of the Intel i486 in 1989 that general-purpose personal computers had floating-point capability in hardware as a standard feature.

 The UNIVAC 1100/2200 series, introduced in 1962, supported two floating-point representations: